fxhash/fxlens/README.md

 http://localhost:3000/?target=http://localhost:3301
 ```

+## Available fx(params) types

+Checkout the [boilerplate documentation](https://github.com/fxhash/params-boilerplate#available-fxparams-types) for more info about the different fx(params) types.

 ## Randomization

 You can explore randomness of the parameters by using the "Randomize params"-Button.
 Each parameter change is being kept inside the undo/redo stack; Making sure you don't loose any beloved configuration.
 When you like one of the parameters you can use the "lock"-button to not randomize this parameter and keep it "frozen".